View Felicia Ciesinski's Notice on Newsday.com and share memories

 |

-Ciesinski - Felicia of Garden City Park, NY on November 30, 2019.
+CIESINSKI - Felicia "Bette" of Garden City Park, NY on November 30, 2019.
 Beloved wife of the late Matthew.
-Beloved mother of Martin (Ann), Carolyn Dabrowski (John) & Ronald (Lorraine).
-Loving grand-mother of Kim, Martin, James, Sharon Dabrowski, Jill Dabrowski, Matthew & Jennifer Vieira.
+Beloved mother of Martin (Ann), Carolyn Dabrowski (John) and Ronald (Lorraine).
+Loving grandmother of Kim, Martin, James, Sharon Dabrowski, Jill Dabrowski, Matthew and Jennifer Vieira.
 Cherished great-grandmother of 9 great-grandchildren.
-Visitation at the New Hyde Park FH 506 Lakeville Road, New Hyde Park NY Wed.
-2-4:30pm & 7-9:30pm.
-Funeral Mass Thurs.
-St. Hedwig's Church.
-Interment Holy Rood Cemetery. www.nhpfh.com
+Visitation at the New Hyde Park Funeral Home, 506 Lakeville Road, New Hyde Park NY Wednesday 2-4:30pm and 7-9:30pm.
+Funeral Mass Thursday 10:00am St. Hedwig's Church.
+Interment Holy Rood Cemetery. nhpfh.com